 (i) for insurance and reinsurance undertakings other than captive insurance or captive reinsurance undertaking, template S. 27.01.01 of Annex I,

 (ii) for captive insurance or captive reinsurance undertakings, summary information and information on simplifications used on non-life and health catastrophe risk.

+(t) template S.27.02 specifying information on catastrophe data – loss data, following the instructions set out in section S.27.02 of Annex II;

+(u) template S.27.03 specifying information on catastrophe data – exposure and premium data, following the instructions set out in section S.27.02 of Annex II.

 2. In the case of ring-fenced funds or matching adjustment portfolios, the information in the templates referred to in paragraph 1, points (c) to (s), shall not be reported for the entity as a whole.

-3. Where a partial internal model is used, the information in the templates referred to in paragraph 1, points (c) to (s), shall only be reported in relation to the risks covered by the standard formula and the templates referred to in of paragraph 1, points (j) to (r), shall only be reported in relation to the risks covered by the internal model.
+3. Where a partial internal model is used, the information in the templates referred to in paragraph 1, points (c) to (i) and (s), shall only be reported in relation to the risks covered by the standard formula and the templates referred to in of paragraph 1, points (j) to (r), shall only be reported in relation to the risks covered by the internal model.

-4. Where a full internal model is used, the information in the templates referred to in paragraph 1, points (c) to (s), shall not be reported and the templates referred to in paragraph 1, points (j) to (r) shall be reported.
+4. Where a full internal model is used, the information in the templates referred to in paragraph 1, points (c) to (i) and (s), shall not be reported and the templates referred to in paragraph 1, points (j) to (r) shall be reported.

-Article 20
+Article 21